This is your museum! Welcome.

 The Rose-Marie and Eijk van Otterloo Director and CEO

-Monroe has spearheaded two major expansion projects: a 113,000-square-foot addition designed by Moshe Safdie that opened in 2003, and a 175,000-square-foot expansion designed by Rick Mather planned for completion in 2017.
+Monroe has spearheaded two major expansion projects: a 113,000-square-foot addition designed by Moshe Safdie that opened in 2003, as well as an 80,000-square-foot Collection Stewardship Center and 40,000-square-foot new wing planned for completion by 2019.
 During his tenure, the museum has made several thousand acquisitions, valued at more than $70 million.
 PEM also acquired Yin Yu Tang, the only complete antique Chinese house located outside China, and renovated and restored existing facilities.
 Staff has increased from 80 to more than 300.

-The $650 million comprehensive Campaign Monroe is leading will advance the museum’s mission to celebrate outstanding artistic and cultural creativity in ways that transform people’s lives.
+The $650 million landmark Advancement Campaign Monroe is leading will advance the museum's mission to celebrate outstanding artistic and cultural creativity in ways that transform people's lives.
 The museum has received gifts and pledges totaling more than $570 million during the quiet phase of the Campaign initiated in 2006, a testament to extraordinary philanthropy on the part of remarkable patrons and to exceptional teamwork on the part of the Board of Trustees and the staff Executive Leadership Team.
 This is the third-largest campaign among North American art museums in the last 20 years.
-It includes a $350 million addition to the endowment, $200 million for the expansion, and $100 million to support creative new installations of the collection, several infrastructure improvements to existing facilities and other advancement initiatives.
+It includes a $350 million addition to the endowment, $100 million towards infrastructural improvements and $200 million towards an expansion program.

 Monroe is past president of the Association of Art Museum Directors, the American Association of Museums and the Western Museums Conference.
 Monroe helped write and pass federal legislation known as the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 and served on the NAGPRA Review Committee for more than 10 years.
 He is a grant reviewer for the National Endowment for the Arts, the National Endowment for the Humanities and the Institute of Library and Museum Services.
 He was a senior adviser to the Getty Institute's internationally acclaimed Museum Management Institute.